fbamuse/udacity_azure_ML_capstone/README.md

 - Further improvement of the model
 The number of data selected this time is just under 300, which is not enough to guarantee the generalization of the model.
-It is possible to build a robust model by collecting more data.
-On top of that, it is also effective to eliminate the highly correlated fu tea and reduce the variables.
+It is possible to build a robust model by collecting more data.  and it is effective to eliminate the highly correlated feature and reduce the variables.

 ## Dataset